xmamo/minecraft-barebones/readme.md

 command.

 ### `/trigger b7s:tpreq set <id>`
-Sends a teleportation request to player with ID `id`.
+Sends a teleportation request to the player with ID `id` (you can view the IDs of players by pressing the Tab key).
 If the other player accepts the requests, you will be teleported to that player.

 ## Functions
 BareBones provides a useful function API which you can use to add further functionality to your server.
 Just navigate